earthly/website/blog/_posts/2021-10-22-bash-string.md

 <div class="notice--info">
 **Side Note: Globs and File Expansions**
-You can in theory refer to variables directly like this:
+You can, in theory, refer to variables directly like this:

 ``` bash
 echo $one